lindabgaa/carambar-jokes-api/README.md

-# Carambar Jokes API - Express/Node.js Project
+# Carambar Jokes API - Express/SQLite Project

 ![Project Status](https://img.shields.io/badge/Project%20Status-Finished-green?style=flat-square)
 [![CodeFactor](https://www.codefactor.io/repository/github/lindabgaa/carambar-jokes-api/badge?style=flat-square)](https://www.codefactor.io/repository/github/lindabgaa/carambar-jokes-api)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue?style=flat-square)](LICENSE)

-This project is a web application developed with **Node.js** and **Express**.
-Using **Sequelize** to interact with a **SQLite** database, this API provides endpoints to add new jokes, view all jokes, retrieve a random joke, and access a specific joke by its ID.
-It is documented with **Swagger**, making integration and usage straightforward.
-The project is deployed on **Render.com**.
+This project is a web application developed with **Express**.
+Using **Sequelize** ORM to interact with a **SQLite** database, this API provides endpoints to add new jokes, view all jokes, retrieve a random joke, and access a specific joke by its ID.
+It is documented with **Swagger** and deployed on **Render.com**.

 [API Documentation](https://carambar-jokes-api.onrender.com/api/v1/docs)